coffeeandc0d3/pseudo-border-color-margins/README.md

 # pseudo-border-color-margins
 Openbox config and themrc w/ gtk for colored borders

-Simple 'fake' margins for Openbox windows with colored border panels.
+Simple 'fake gaps' (really margins) for Openbox windows with colored border panels.
 Note the screenshot has the border-width at 3, but you can certainly make it thicker and prettier.
 To really take advantage of the 'faux' manual-tiling, you'll wanna use the keyboard shortcuts or modify to your liking.
 [Alt + Left or Right]:
 Snap windows *but* there will be a margin on all sides left for both windows.